 - The skittishness

 Some may warm up immediately but others may take a lot longer.
 However, if you’re patient and committed, you’re not only saving the life of a kitten, but you’re helping to bring forth a good and happier furry friend.
-You’re saving the lives of many, and you’re definitely going to really help a feral kitten.
+You’re saving the lives of many, and you’re going to help a feral kitten.

 Does it Matter?

 Yes, it certainly does!
 It’s honestly the surefire way to help prevent a cat from dying.
-Out in the wild, there are various aspects, such as the following;
+Out in the wild, there are various aspects, such as the following:

 - Enemies that eat the cats